metamn/react/content/blog/on-function-signatures/index.md

 }
 ```

-### Default prop assigment
+### Default prop assignment

-Once error-proof, nested default props are set up &mdash; they should assign to function props.
+Once error-proof and nested default props are set up &mdash; they should be assigned to function props.

-In JavaScript object assigment works only with flat objects.
+In JavaScript object assignment works only with flat objects.
 Nested objects need a special function to perform the same task.
 Lodash offers such a function: `defaultsDeep`, to recursively assign arbitrarily nested default props to function props.